joelburton/sa-plus/conv.rst

 A game-force shape-showing double-jump in a new suit to agree to a trump suit (w/4+ M or 5+ m).
 Can be made by opener/responder.
 Off if opponents are in auction (big jumps then are preemptive):

-For responder, should be about 13-15p in mjor; about 15-17p in minor (since may need to go to `4m`)
+For responder, should be about 13-15p in Major; about 15-17p in minor (since may need to go to `4m`)

 `1S-4D`: 4+ |s|, |gf|, void or singleton in diamonds (& not the A or K).